-- Homelessness Prevention funding supports programs which address eviction prevention, assistance to secure (most critical for those exiting shelter) and retain housing, and assistance with budgeting, banking, and trusteeship. - This category also funds programs specific to vulnerable youth and young adults who are at risk of homelessness to keep them housed and avert their entry into the system. - This category includes the Housing Stability Plan (HSP), which as in prior years, is an important component of the Homelessness Prevention program.
-HSP provides financial assistance for rent arrears, and rent deposits (quite helpful for those leaving shelter), and can assist with diversion efforts. - This category also includes funding towards the Niagara Emergency Energy Fund to address utility arrears in order to support clients to retain housing. - Niagara Region, in alignment with provincial direction, continues to emphasize prevention programs to reduce the need for emergency shelters, facilitate rapid rehousing efforts and support people to access and retain stable housing.
+- Homelessness Prevention funding supports programs which address eviction prevention, assistance to secure and retain housing (most critical for those exiting shelter), and assistance with budgeting, banking, and trusteeship. - This category includes the Housing Stability Plan (HSP), which, as in prior years, is an important component of the homelessness prevention program.
+HSP provides financial assistance for rent arrears, and rent deposits (again, quite helpful for those leaving shelter).

+- Funding to support diversion work within the shelter system is considered in this category as well, and diversion tools and skills continue to be rolled out to the full shelter system in Niagara. - This category also includes funding towards the Niagara Emergency Energy Fund to address utility arrears in order to support clients to retain housing. - Niagara Region, in alignment with provincial direction, continues to emphasize prevention programs to reduce the need for emergency shelters, facilitate rapid rehousing efforts and support people to access and retain stable housing.